-Dry eyes can be a chronic condition, but your eye doctor can prescribe treatment to keep your eyes healthy, more comfortable, and prevent your vision from being affected.
-Specific treatments aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.
-If you believe you are suffering from dry eye syndrome, make an appointment with Benchmark Optical today.
+While dry eye can be a chronic condition, Dr. Brian Carney can prescribe treatment.
+This will keep your eyes healthy, more comfortable, and prevent your vision from being affected.
+Specific treatments aim to restore or maintain the normal amount of tears in the eye to minimize dryness or related discomfort and to maintain eye health.